Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?: Introduction

 \section{Introduction}

-Increasing the robustness of neural network architectures against adversarial examples in general and more specifically against coordinated adversarial attacks, has recently received increasing attention.
-In this work, we focus on the benchmarking of robustness in the context of CNN based computer vision models.
+Increasing the robustness of neural network architectures against adversarial examples in general and more specifically against coordinated adversarial attacks has recently received increasing attention.
+In this work, we focus on the benchmarking of robustness in the context of CNN-based computer vision models.